 The platform uses an Extended Validation SSL certificate, Online Certificate Status Protocol (OCSP) stapling and HTTP Strict Transport Security (HSTS) technology.

-Personal Capital maintains an impressive TrustScore of 4.4 out of 5 based on 567 reviews on Trustpilot.
-The platform’s mobile app is similarly well received, scoring 4.4 out of 5 stars on Google Play after 12,808 reviews and 4.7 out of 5 stars in the Apple App Store after 23,100 reviews.
+As of October 2020, personal Capital maintains an impressive TrustScore of 4.3 out of 5 based on 616 reviews on Trustpilot.
+The platform’s mobile app is similarly well received, scoring 4.4 out of 5 stars on Google Play after 12,808 reviews and 4.7 out of 5 stars in the Apple App Store after 26,853 reviews.

 Investors on Reddit and Trustpilot speak highly of the platform’s financial tools, praising a clean user interface and intuitive design.
 A few reviews mention the occasional lapse in connectivity, but these complaints are few and far between.
 Others complain of being pestered to upgrade to paid financial services after signing up for the app.